UnderwaterOwlbear/underwaterowlbear.github.io/pages/bb.md

 **Bind Wounds** Characters may bind their wounds after combat to restore 1d6 HP of damage sustained in that fight.

-**Rest & Healing** Resting in camp for a night restores all HP (up to their maximum HP value).

-**Deprivation** If a character is lacking food, water, or shelter, they are **deprived** and cannot regain HP.

-**Rerolling HD** Resting in town for a week allows characters to reroll all of their HD.
-If the total of the results is greater than their current maximum HP, the total becomes their new maximum HP.
+**Rest & Healing** Resting in camp for a night restores HP depending on the comfort of their camp.
+Resting in town or another civilized location for a week allows characters to restore all of their HP.

 **Grievous Wounds** When a combatant reaches 0 HP, they must make a saving throw.
 On a failure, they die.
 On a success, they are merely grievously wounded -- roll on the table below to determine their injuries.
-When grievously wounded, characters require a week's rest in camp or town to reroll HP (instead of a night's rest).
+When grievously wounded, characters may require rest in town to recover from their injuries.

 | 2d6 | Grevious Wound                                                                                         |
 |-----|--------------------------------------------------------------------------------------------------------|